TimelessDavid/power-electronics-2025/Module 2 Power Transistors/module_2_info.md

 ### 3.2.
 Characteristics

 *(Based on Rashid, Chapter 4.6.1, 4.6.2 & 4.6.3)*
--**Steady-State Characteristics**
+- **Steady-State Characteristics**
   - A transistor operates in three distinct regions: cutoff, active, and saturation.
   -	In the cutoff region, both junctions are reverse biased, the base current is too small to turn the transistor on, and the device remains off.
   -	In the active region, the transistor behaves as an amplifier: the base current is amplified by the forward current gain βF, the CBJ is reverse biased, and the BEJ is forward biased.
 	- In the saturation region, both junctions are forward biased, the base current is sufficiently large, and the transistor acts as a switch with low VCE.
 Saturation is reached when further increases in base current no longer significantly increase the collector current.